 The current version of your business is designed to respond and react to the current version of the eCommerce channel.
 The new and improved eCommerce channel will bring new things the business was never previously prepared to deal with, such as....

-The "6 P's" designs the right type of change:
+The "6 P's" design the right type of change:

 From over 20 years of working with businesses to evolve, a proven "Transformation Methodology" was born.
 It's a highly collaborative process between myself and the business.

-I know the direction the business needs to take (based on what the eCommerce channel will bring), and the business leaders know business dynamics.
-Together, we build/design an iterative evolutionary plan that prepares you to harness the online opportunity.
+I know the business's direction (based on what the eCommerce channel will bring), and the business leaders know business dynamics.
+Together, we build/design an iterative, evolutionary plan that prepares you to harness the online opportunity.

-If this transformation/evolution does not happen the result is operational chaos, and introduces the risk of a reduction in business profitability as a result.
+If this transformation/evolution does not happen, the result is operational chaos, which introduces the risk of reducing business profitability.

 The "6 P's":